katcipis/sophia/notes/books/practice-of-programming.md

 less stupid:

 ```
-As a personal choice, we tend not to use debuggers beyond getting a stack trace or
+As a personal choice, we tend not to use debuggers beyond getting
-the value of a variable or two.
+a stack trace or the value of a variable or two.

 One reason is that it is easy to get lost in details of
-complicated data structures and control flow; we find stepping through a program less
+complicated data structures and control flow; we find stepping
-productive than thinking harder and adding output statements and self-checking code
+through a program less productive than thinking harder and adding
+output statements and self-checking code
 a1 critical places.

 Clicking over statements takes longer than scanning the output of
 judiciously-placed displays.
-It takes less time to decide where to put print statements
+It takes less time to decide where
-than to single-step to the critical section of code, even assuming we know where that
+to put print statements than to single-step to the critical
+section of code, even assuming we know where that
 is.
-More important, debugging statements stay with the program; debugger sessions
+More important, debugging statements stay with the program;
-are transient.
+debugger sessions are transient.
 ```

 Perhaps I got lucky, my laziness is a lot like being smart =P.
-It is not just the details of manipulating the debugger, even on rich environments like eclipse + java the debugger has so much information that it is much easier to thinking about your code.
+It is not just the details of manipulating the debugger, even on rich environments like eclipse + java the debugger has so much information that it is much easier to just think about your code.

 The main advantage of doing this away from a debugger is that you can do this away from a computer.
 Specially for hard problems